► The R35 Nismo driven in the UK

 What’s it like to drive?

 But it is, and it’s thanks to the technology happening all around you.
 Acceleration is alarming, and the velocity at which the Nissan gets you from point to point is only enhanced by the engine’s rather anonymous note; you’re often catapulted forward without the audible cues you’re usually listening for.
-Give the right pedal a nudge, and you’re up to 70mph without so much as a roar.
+Give the right pedal a nudge, and you’re up to 70mph with little fanfare.

 The tech isn’t intrusive, though, and most of the time it’ll give any driver the illusion of greatness.
 The GT-R’s four-wheel drive and various vehicle management systems hum in the background like a team of black Karuko stagehands in Japanese theatre.
 Balancing grip and power to all four wheels, they’re hard to notice unless you really look for them.
 And it’s only when you do something incredibly ambitious or stupid that you really feel the GT-R’s acronyms step in to sort everything out.